-Negi Miso (Leek and Miso Sauce) is an excellent all-purpose sauce to marinate your meat, dip your vegetables in, season ingredients, or enjoy with steamed rice!
-With a bright aromatic and savory flavor, it could literally work wonder in any recipes, especially Japanese or Asian dishes.
+Negi Miso (Leek and Miso Sauce) is an excellent all-purpose sauce to marinate your meat, dip your vegetables in, season ingredients, or enjoy it with steamed rice!
+With a bright aromatic and savory flavor, it could literally work wonders in any recipe, especially Japanese or Asian dishes.

 Whenever I set out to do my meal prep for the week, I try to make one or two homemade sauces and dressings to keep around in the refrigerator.
 They are so handy for everyday and emergency meals!
 And this Negi Miso (ねぎ味噌) or Leek and Miso Sauce is one of my favorite ones to make.